-In the event there is a confirmed case of COVID-19, all staff and students who have entered the building will be notified.
-Proper cleaning and sanitation will occur of the building as well as a 14 day closure of the building with instructions to guarantine.
+\In the event there is a confirmed case of COVID-19, all staff and students who have been in contact with the confirmed case will be notified.
+The building will be closed for one day as proper cleaning and sanitation will occur of the entire building as well as a 10-day closure of the confirmed case classroom with instructions to quarantine.